Stranger Things creators share one big change they have planned for season 5

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Stranger Things creators Duffer brothers share one big change for season 5
+Stranger Things season 5: Duffer brothers share one big change for final episodes

 ‘That’s going to make the new season feel really different,’ they said